Wednesday 7th Aug 2019

 So, what is an incantation?

-Well the first key principle is where you put the emphasis on one letter.
+Well, the first fundamental principle is where you emphasise one letter.
 The difference between an incantation and incantation!

 A positive incantation that goes something like this;

-If you had this incantation on playback in your mind repeating 50 times whilst you’re waiting to kick off your presentation just imagine how pumped up and in the performance zone you will be.
+If you had this incantation on playback in your mind repeating 50 times while you’re waiting to kick off your presentation, imagine how pumped up and in the performance zone you will be.

 And remember, “They may forget what you said, but they will never forget how you made them feel.” – Carl W. Buechner